iai-group/pkg-api/pkg_api/nl_to_pkg/llm/configs/README.md

+# Ollama configuration

-# This folder contains the config files needed to use the Ollama instance.
+This folder contains the config files needed to use the Ollama instance.

 * The config yaml must contain:
     - host: replace ADD_OLLAMA_HOST with an instance of Ollama installed following the instructions [here](https://ollama.ai/download/linux).